Kisi Ka Bhai Kisi Ki Jaan: Plot

-Bhaijaan lives with his three brothers - Ishq, Moh and Luv - in a housing colony of Delhi.
-Bhaijaan is often caught in fights and hates the idea of marriage, as he feels that his wife might create disharmony among his brothers.
-Though the younger brothers pretend they don't want to get married, they all have secretly are in romantic relationships with Sukun, Muskaan and Chahat.
+Bhaijaan lives with his three brothers – Ishq, Moh and Luv – in a housing colony in Delhi.
+Bhaijaan is often involved in fights and dislikes the idea of marriage, as he believes that a wife might create disharmony among his brothers.
+Although the younger brothers pretend that they do not want to marry, they are all secretly in romantic relationships with Sukun, Muskaan and Chahat.

-The brothers learn through Nadeem Chacha that Bhaijaan was in love with a girl Bhagyalakshmi "Bhagya" and his brothers scheme to locate her and reintroduce her to Bhaijaan to rekindle their relationship, but later find that she is married now and has a son Abhimanyu.
-The brothers conspire to find another woman named Bhagyalakshmi, because Bhaijaan was not in love with that girl so much as her name, where they finally come across Gundamaneni Bhagyalakshmi, a Telugu-speaking girl, and make Bhagya and Bhaijaan fall for each other.
-Bhaijaan clashes with MLA Mahavir to take care of the colony.
-Mahavir tries to attack the colony, but Bhaijaan thwarts his attempts.
+The brothers learn from Nadeem Chacha that Bhaijaan was once in love with a girl named Bhagyalakshmi "Bhagya".
+They scheme to locate her and reintroduce her to Bhaijaan in the hope of rekindling their relationship, but later discover that she is now married and has a son, Abhimanyu.
+The brothers then conspire to find another woman named Bhagyalakshmi, believing that Bhaijaan was more attached to the name than to the girl herself.
+They eventually come across Gundamaneni Bhagyalakshmi, a Telugu-speaking girl who has recently moved into their neighbourhood, and they arrange for Bhagya and Bhaijaan to fall in love with each other.
+Bhaijaan clashes with MLA Mahavir, who attempts to attack the colony, but Bhaijaan foils his plans.

-While travelling to Bhagya's village in Telangana, Bhaijaan learns that Bhagya's brother Gundamaneni Balakrishna actually hates violence.
-Later, a few goons enter their train, but Bhaijaan thrashes them.
-Bhagya is shocked to see Bhaijaan and his violent ways, having believed him to be a non-violent person.
-Bhagya also learns that she was the main target of the goons.
-Bhaijaan learns that a goon named Kodati Nageshwara wants to kill Balakrishna and his family and had taken Mahavir's help to finish Bhagya earlier.
+While travelling to Bhagya's village in Telangana, Bhaijaan learns that Bhagya's brother, Gundamaneni Balakrishna, despises violence.
+Later, several goons board their train, but Bhaijaan beats them up.
+Bhagya is shocked to witness Bhaijaan's violent behaviour, having believed him to be a non-violent person.
+Bhagya also learns that she was the goons' main target.
+Bhaijaan discovers that a goon named Kodati Nageshwara wants to kill Balakrishna and his family, and had earlier enlisted Mahavir's help to eliminate Bhagya.

-Bhaijaan and his brothers convince Bhagya that they will protect her family, where they arrive at Bhagya's village with a clean shaven look.
-Bhaijaan negotiates with Nageshwara to end his enmity, but Nageshwara refuses.
-After thwarting an attack on Bhagya's family, Bhaijaan reveals about Nageshwara.
-Balakrishna decides to end the issue and seeks forgiveness from Nageshwara.
-It is revealed that Nageshwara's father Rameshwara was supplying narcotics at his coffee factory.
-Balakrishna, who was formerly a goon 'Rowdy Anna', complained against Rameshwara, who later died after his reputation was tarnished.
-Nageshwara witnessed his father's death and swore revenge against Balakrishna, who later quit violence for Bhagya and his family.
+Bhaijaan and his brothers convince Bhagya that they will protect her family, and they arrive at her village with clean-shaven looks.
+Bhaijaan attempts to negotiate with Nageshwara to end their enmity, but Nageshwara refuses.
+After thwarting an attack on Bhagya's family, Bhaijaan reveals the truth about Nageshwara.
+Balakrishna decides to resolve the conflict and seeks forgiveness from Nageshwara.
+It is revealed that Nageshwara's father, Rameshwara, had been supplying narcotics through his coffee factory.
+Balakrishna, formerly a goon known as 'Rowdy Anna', had filed a complaint against Rameshwara, whose reputation was subsequently ruined, leading to his death.
+Nageshwara witnessed his father's death and swore revenge on Balakrishna, who later abandoned violence for the sake of Bhagya and his family.

-Nageshwara attempts to attack Balakrishna and his family at his house, but learns that Bhaijaan has taken the family to his colony.
-Later, Bhaijaan and his brothers, along with Balakrishna and his family prepare for Bhaijaan and Bhagya's engagement, where Nageshwara and Mahavir attack them, but Bhaijaan and a changed Balakrishna manage to kill Nageshwara.
-Bhaijaan also manages to kill Mahavir and save his family and the colony.
+Nageshwara attempts to attack Balakrishna and his family at their house, but discovers that Bhaijaan has taken them to his colony.
+Later, Bhaijaan and his brothers, along with Balakrishna and his family, prepare for Bhaijaan and Bhagya's engagement.
+Nageshwara and Mahavir attack them, but Bhaijaan and a reformed Balakrishna manage to kill Nageshwara.
+Bhaijaan also kills Mahavir, saving his family and the colony.